Last Updated: August 10, 2021

 Sources of Information

-We receive and collect your information from a number of sources.
-These include:
+We receive and collect your information:

 A cookie is a small file that requests permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps us analyze Web traffic and provide better service, both during live sessions and on an ongoing basis.
 Cookies allow Web applications to respond to you as an individual.
 The Web application, through interaction with cookies, can tailor its operations to your needs, likes, and dislikes by gathering and remembering information about your preferences.